 7.14 Room and House Care

 Each student is held responsible for school property and its appearance.
 Consequently, students are required to do “house jobs” three times per week.
 These chores could be one of the following: vacuuming the common room or halls, tidying up the common room, and emptying the house trash or recycling.
-House jobs are assigned and supervised by house parents.
+House jobs are assigned and supervised by house faculty.

 Students are also expected to keep their rooms reasonably neat during the week.
 Students are expected to vacuum, tidy up (desks, floor, bureaus), make their beds, hang up their clothes and empty their trash and recycling.
 Nothing may be hung from ceilings over their beds, and sprinkler pipes and smoke detectors must be kept clear at all times.

-Per order of the Town of Concord Fire Marshall, no more than 33 percent of room wall space may be covered by posters, pictures, etc. House parents will inspect rooms each weekday morning.
-Additionally, house parents will inspect rooms for damage at the end of each academic year and, if necessary, assess students whose rooms are in disrepair.
+Per order of the Town of Concord Fire Marshall, no more than 33 percent of room wall space may be covered by posters, pictures, etc. House faculty will inspect rooms each weekday morning.
+Additionally, house faculty will inspect rooms for damage at the end of each academic year and, if necessary, assess students whose rooms are in disrepair.
 Students are expected to leave their rooms in the same state as they found them on move-in day.
 If a room is not returned to its original condition, students will be charged a $250 cleaning fee.
 If items are missing, students will be billed for the full replacement cost.

 7.15 Room Safety

 The following items are not allowed in student rooms:

 - Refrigerators (there is at least one refrigerator in each house for students to share);

 - Televisions (there is one in the common room);